All Episodes

 I hope we remember these things because they're doing it for the country.

-When the auto industry said to the president, I guess it was yesterday or the day before that hey, if you you need more ventilators, we'll we'll open up our plants and make them for you.
+When the auto industry said to the president, I guess it was yesterday or the day before, that, hey, if you need more ventilators, we'll open up our plants and make them for you.

 We'll do whatever you want.

-We could turn it around one, two, three.
+We can turn it around one, two, three.

 It's amazing.